I can’t believe it. Steph. Died in a car accident today. Near Frankfort.

 I’ll write later.

-Here’s how we’ll always remember him.
-Us who knew him in the 60’s and 1970 (his matric year).
+Here’s how we’ll always remember you, Steph.
+Us who knew you in the 60’s and 1970 – your matric year.

 His more recent friends and family remember him like this: Mad keen fisherman, yachtsman, can-do builder, taker-on of major projects.
-Big-hearted friend, generous to a fault (he would dispute the ‘fault’ part).
+Big-hearted friend, builder of schools for underprivileged people, generous to a fault, though he would dispute the ‘fault’ part.

-His family and colleagues put on an amazing memorial service and wake for Steph at The Pines this Saturday.
-Entertained us royally.
-His daughter tells me he has seen to it that each of them are set up with something to do to keep going. was his saying.
+Later: JP, his boet, his family, his workers and his colleagues put on an amazing memorial service and wake for Steph at The Pines this Saturday.
+Entertained and feted us royally.
+His daughter tells me he has seen to it that each of them are set up with something to do to keep going.
+‘Kom ons organise dit,’ was his saying.
 There were grandkids running around and the day was just as if he had organised it himself.
 It typified Steph de Witt, as it was Generous and Inclusive.
 The family did him proud.

 I have written about our schooldays here: